siyuyuan/siyuyuan.github.io/content/_index.md

     content:
       title: News
       text:
+        + ***Jun.*** **2024** How can we enable autonomous language agents to consistently achieve high-level goals without training?
+Try [SelfGoal](https://siyuyuan.github.io/publication/selfgoal-your-language-agents-already-know-how-to-achieve-high-level-goals/), a novel automatic approach designed to enhance agents’ capabilities to achieve high-level goals with limited human prior and environmental feedback.

         + ***May.*** **2024** Congratulations on [AnalogyKB](https://siyuyuan.github.io/publication/analogykb-unlocking-analogical-reasoning-of-language-models-with-a-million-scale-knowledge-base/), [TimeArena](https://siyuyuan.github.io/publication/incharacter-evaluating-personality-fidelity-in-role-playing-agents-through-psychological-interviews/) and [InCharacter](https://siyuyuan.github.io/publication/incharacter-evaluating-personality-fidelity-in-role-playing-agents-through-psychological-interviews/) being accepted to ACL 2024 Main Conference and one paper being accepted to ACL 2024 Findings!
 See you in Bangkok, Thailand!

         + ***Apr.*** **2024** Explore the [First Survey on Role-Playing Agents](https://siyuyuan.github.io/publication/from-persona-to-personalization-a-survey-on-role-playing-language-agents/)!
 Discover insights into RPLA technologies, applications, and the potential for human-AI coexistence.